• Apple Health

 If any activities that should sync with Fitbod aren’t imported, try disconnecting and reconnecting Fitbod and Health Connect.

-Please select “Keep” when Health Connect asks if you’d like to either keep or delete your Fitbod workout data—otherwise, you’ll lose it.
+Please keep your data when Health Connect asks if you’d like to either keep or delete your Fitbod workout data.
+Otherwise, you’ll lose it.

 Do I need a WearOS device to be able to utilize Health Connect?